benjamincoad/fdup/README.md

 A command-line tool that efficiently finds and manages duplicate files in your filesystem.
 Built with performance in mind, fdup uses smart size-based pre-filtering and SHA-256 hashing to accurately identify duplicates while minimizing unnecessary file reads.

+### Python3 needs to be installed in order for the command to work

 ## Features

 - 🚀 Fast scanning with size-based pre-filtering